 Beauty often comes with a high price tag, and Ipe is no exception.
-Decking can cost anywhere between $4 – $8 per linear foot without installation.
-Price is based on several factors and can fluctuate.
+The decking can cost anywhere between $4 – $8 per linear foot without installation.
+Ipe’s cost is based on several factors and can fluctuate.

 Due to increasing demands and dwindling supplies, Ipe is highly regulated.
 Governments impose strict guidelines on how this wood is harvested and milled.
 Each board must be traced to its origin and tested for quality, which leads to increased production costs.

 The Forest Stewardship Council is an organization tasked with overseeing Ipe production.
 They work with governments and contractors to ensure responsible production.

 The cost of Ipe also changes due to climate conditions.
 During the rainy season, the price of this material skyrockets.
 It’s not unusual to see an increase of $2 to $3 per linear foot.

 The size of the boards also affects the rate.
 Wider boards and unusual lengths will generally cost more than standard sizes.
 To secure the best prices, shop around at local lumber yards and check with individual suppliers.

 When purchasing your Ipe decking be sure to ask about the quality.
 Top grade materials will always be the most expensive.
 If the decking is on sale or advertised at a bargain rate, insist on examining the boards before you place an order.

 Working with Ipe is cumbersome due to its weight and density.
 Ipe boards are three times heavier than Redwood lumber.
 Companies use larger crews for Ipe installs, with the added cost of labor passed on to the consumer.

 Typical costs for installing an Ipe deck range from $8 – $12 per linear foot.
 The labor rate pushes this project out of reach for many homeowners.
 Since this wood is difficult for professionals to work with, it’s not advised as a DIY project.